MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>data-driven on the period 01/20 - 01/29 using the methods of the previous article (https://www.preprints.org/manuscript/202002.0079/v1)</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) illustrates the effect of China's policy; 2) based on previous work on parameter estimation from early-staged epidemy (https://www.preprints.org/manuscript/202002.0079/v1); 3) asymptomatic and symptomatic are modelled </details>
+<details><summary> <b>Comment/issues</b> </summary>1) illustrates the effect of China's policy; 2) based on previous work on parameter estimation from early-staged epidemy (https://www.preprints.org/manuscript/202002.0079/v1); 3) asymptomatic and symptomatic are modelled </details></br>

-##Predicting the number of reported and unreported cases for the COVID-19 epidemic in South Korea, Italy, France and Germany
+## Predicting the number of reported and unreported cases for the COVID-19 epidemic in South Korea, Italy, France and Germany
 ### General information
 **Authors** : P. Magal, G. Webb</br>
 **Publication date** : 03/20</br>